-The Enhancements Act introduced section 180A into the NCCP Act, which provides courts with the power to make orders remedying unfair or dishonest conduct by a credit service provider, including a finance broker, where the assistance was provided on or after 1 March 2013.
+Under section 180A of the NCCP Act, courts have the power to make orders remedying unfair or dishonest conduct by a credit service provider (including a finance broker) where the assistance was provided on or after 1 March 2013.
 Subsections 180A(3) and (4) set out a broad list of relevant considerations that the court may take into account in determining whether to make such an order, including whether or not the applicant is a member of a disadvantaged class of people (s 180A(4)(b)).

 Otherwise, the ASIC Act sets out general prohibitions (similar to those in the Australian Consumer Law) against unfair practices such as false representations, misleading or deceptive conduct (ss 12DA–DC, 12DF) and unconscionable conduct (ss 12CA–12CC) in relation to the provision of financial services.
 The Corporations Act 2001 (Cth) also contains relevant prohibitions in sections 1041E–H, including prohibition against “dishonest conduct” in the provision of financial goods and services (s 1041G).
-Section 1041I provides that those who have suffered loss as a result of contraventions of sections 1041E–H have a cause of action under that provision to recover that loss from the contravener.
+Under section 1041I, a person who suffers loss as a result of contraventions of sections 1041E–H has a cause of action under that provision to recover that loss from the contravener.

 Until 2 October 2011, licensees were exempted from providing a credit guide, quote and credit proposal, provided certain conditions were met (reg 28L NCCP Regulations).
-Since 2 October 2011, before providing credit assistance, finance brokers have been required to provide consumers with a credit guide disclosing (s 113 NCCP Act):
+Since 2 October 2011, before providing credit assistance, finance brokers have to give consumers a credit guide that discloses (s 113 NCCP Act):

-•a broker’s obligation to provide a consumer with a copy of a preliminary assessment of whether or not the credit sought is unsuitable for the consumer;
+• a broker’s obligation to give a consumer a copy of a preliminary assessment of whether or not the credit sought is unsuitable for the consumer;

 A broker also has to provide a customer with a detailed, personalised quote before recommending entry into any loan, disclosing the maximum amount of fees payable, a breakdown of those fees and whether or not the fees are payable if a credit contract is not ultimately entered into (s 114 NCCP Act).